how to recognize them and when to worry - breaking latest news - Breaking Latest News

 Two and a half billion heartbeats

 Over the course of a lifetime, the average heart beats about 2.5 billion times.
 Each beat arises from an electrical impulse that is generated in cellule-pacemaker and then, spreading through the heart muscles, it makes them contract in a perfectly coordinated way.
-That some beats can sporadically jump, speed up or slow down a reasonable possibility given the quantity, but the rhythm alterations are generally worrying.
+That some beats can sporadically “jump”, accelerate or slow down is a reasonable possibility given the quantity, but the alterations of the rhythm are generally worrying.

-However, they should not always alarm: that’s why understanding when to talk to your doctor is necessary and how accurate Claudius Tondodirector of the Arrhythmology Department of the Monzino Cardiological Center in Milan, sporadic arrhythmias do not need further investigation: in many cases they are associated with specific contexts, for example after eating due to stomach distension (gastro-cardiac syndrome and depends on an upward pressure of the diaphragm which induces tachycardia, ndr).
-If the person experiencing irregular heartbeat has cardiovascular disease, such as hypertension, or other diseases, such as diabetes, better investigate.
-In addition to the presence of diseases, too other alarm bells they must push for some more checks: if there is breathlessness, if the oxygen level in the blood measured with the oximeter is low or if the rhythm is very accelerated at rest, it is better to at least talk about it to the family doctor.
+However, they should not always alarm: that’s why understanding when to talk to your doctor is necessary and how accurate Claudius Tondodirector of the Arrhythmology Department of the Monzino Cardiological Center in Milan, «sporadic arrhythmias do not need further investigation: in many cases they are associated with specific contexts, for example after eating due to stomach distension (gastro-cardiac syndrome and depends on an upward pressure of the diaphragm which induces tachycardia, ndr).
+However, if the person who feels irregular heartbeat has cardiovascular diseases, for example hypertension, or other diseases, such as diabetes, it is better to investigate.
+In addition to the presence of diseases, too other alarm bells they must push for some more checks: if there is breathlessness, if the oxygen level in the blood measured with the oximeter is low or if the rhythm is very accelerated at rest, it is better to at least talk about it to the family doctor ».

 The right pace